Skip to content

 effect(() => {

-// This will cause a stack overflow because this
+// This will cause an infinite loop because this

 count.value++;